 Key Words:

-Manila clam,ocean acidification, temperature, gene expression, environment
+Manila clam,ocean acidification, temperature, gene expression, environment, stress

 Abstract

-Ocean acidification resulting from anthropogenic carbon dioxide (CO2) emissions and global climate change poses a risk to the ecological landscape of intertidal and shallow subtidal communities.
-Organisms that inhabit these waters will have to cope with changing environmental conditions, particularly increased partial pressure CO2 (pCO2) conditions and increased temperatures, through the appropriate modulation of physiological processes.
-An innate ability of a species to maintain homeostasis under changing environmental conditions will dictate tolerance of organisms to environmental change and thus how ecosystems are altered.
-In this study, juvenile Manila clam were held under elevated pCO2 conditions and physiological impacts assed by characterizing gene expression levels and evaluating thermal tolerance.
-Elevated pCO2 conditions did not significantly influence expression of candidate genes involved in thermal stress, protein translation, and oxidative stress.
-Exposure to elevated pCO2 did not significantly affect mortality of juvenile clams that were heat shock at their minimum lethal temperature.
-These data suggest Manila clams are capable of coping with environmental stressors associated with global climate change.
+Global climate change, including ocean acidification, resulting from anthropogenic carbon dioxide (CO2) emissions poses a risk to the ecological landscape of intertidal and shallow subtidal communities.
+Organisms that inhabit these waters will have to cope with changing environmental conditions, particularly increases in partial pressure CO2 (pCO2) and in temperatures, through the appropriate modulation of physiological processes.
+The ability of a species to maintain homeostasis under changing environmental conditions will confer tolerance to organisms when faced with environmental change.
+In this study, juvenile Manila clams were exposed to elevated pCO2 conditions for 3 weeks and physiological impacts were assed by characterizing gene expression levels and evaluating thermal tolerance.
+Elevated pCO2 conditions did not significantly influence expression of candidate genes involved in thermal stress, protein translation, or oxidative stress.
+Exposure to elevated pCO2 did not significantly affect mortality of juvenile clams after an acute heat shock.
+These data suggest that Manila clams are capable of tolerating some environmental stressors associated with global climate change.

 Introduction

 Atmospheric carbon dioxide (CO2) levels have increased from 280 parts per million (ppm) prior to the industrial revolution to present day levels of 400 ppm, higher than they have been in the past 800,000 years (Lüthi et al. 2008).
-While historic levels of atmospheric CO2 concentrations are known to fluctuate (Tyrrell, 2008), current atmospheric CO2 concentrations are increasing at a historically unprecedented rate of 0.5% per year (Caldeira and Wickett, 2003; Orr et al. 2005).
+Atmospheric CO2 concentrations have fluctuated historically (Tyrrell, 2008), but current atmospheric CO2 concentrations are increasing at an unprecedented rate of 0.5% per year (Caldeira and Wickett, 2003; Orr et al. 2005).
 Increasing atmospheric levels of CO2 are expected to increase global temperatures by 2 to 5°C (Houghton et al. 2001) and impact the carbonate chemistry of seawater (Feely et al. 2004, 2008).

-Oceans have absorbed roughly one third of the anthropogenic CO2 emissions (Sabine et al. 2004) increasing the partial pressure of CO2 (pCO2) in the oceans.
-When carbon dioxide from the atmosphere equilibrates with surface water of the oceans it reacts with carbonate ions and water to form hydrogen and bicarbonate ions (Feely et al. 2004; Orr et al. 2005).
-Converting carbonate to bicarbonate decreases the amount of calcium carbonate minerals in the water, and increases the concentration of free hydrogen ions causing the water to become more acidic (Zeebe and Wolf-Gladrow, 2001).
+Oceans have absorbed roughly one third of the anthropogenic CO2 emissions (Sabine et al. 2004) so that the partial pressure of CO2 (pCO2) in the oceans is correlated to that in the atmosphere.
+When carbon dioxide from the atmosphere equilibrates with surface water of the oceans it reacts with water to form hydrogen and bicarbonate ions (Feely et al. 2004; Orr et al. 2005).
+This equilibrium reaction increases the oceanic concentration of bicarbonate and decreases the amount of carbonate available to calcifying organisms while also increasing the concentration of free hydrogen ions, causing the water to become more acidic (Zeebe and Wolf-Gladrow, 2001).
 If the current rate of fossil fuel emissions continues, atmospheric levels of CO2 will reach 750-1000 ppm by 2100, corresponding to a pH decrease of 0.3-0.5 units in the oceans, a process known as “ocean acidification” (Intergovernmental Panel on Climate Change 2007; Zeebe and Wolf-Gladrow 2001, Caldeira and Wickett 2005).

-Populations that inhabit intertidal and shallow subtidal waters are thought to be at risk from ocean acidification, particularly those dependent on calcium carbonate structures for stability, defense, and survival (Fabry et al. 2008; Cooley and Doney, 2009).
-Temperature fluctuations associated with increased CO2 emissions are also predicted to impact near shore communities as temperature changes more rapidly in these shallower waters (Levitus et al, 2000; Nixon et al. 2004).
-Detecting a shift in the physiological limitations, particularly in thermal tolerance, induced by elevated pCO2 levels, will provide insight into an organism’s ability to cope with changing conditions.
-This information will in turn provide insight into potential changes to the ecological landscape of coastal communities.
+Organisms that inhabit intertidal and shallow subtidal waters are thought to be at risk from ocean acidification, particularly those dependent on carbonate-based structures for stability, defense, and survival (Fabry et al. 2008; Cooley and Doney, 2009).
+Temperature fluctuations associated with increased CO2 emissions (the greenhouse effect) are also predicted to impact near shore communities as temperature changes more rapidly in these shallower waters (Levitus et al, 2000; Nixon et al. 2004).
+Elevated pCO2 could cause a shift in physiological limitations as an organism is faced with another stressor, such as increased temperature.
+Changes in an organism’s ability to cope with environmental stress will in turn provide insight into potential changes to the ecological landscape of coastal communities.